Updated on August 4th, 2023

 When to Bring Up Your Questions to Ask When Visiting Colleges

 If your student wants to go through their questions to ask on a college visit list, they need to time them wisely.
 Interrupting the guide or preventing others from having an opportunity to ask their questions are both bad ideas.
-Similarly, broaching topics at strange moments – such as asking about dorm life when you haven’t made it to the dorm part of the tour – isn’t a great move.
+Similarly, broaching topics at strange moments – such as asking about dorm life when you haven’t made it to the dorm part of the campus housing tour – isn’t a great move.

-Instead, your student should try to align their questions with each segment of the tour.
+Instead, your student should try to align their questions with each segment of the campus tour.
 For example, as they go through the classroom buildings, asking about the academic experience is appropriate.
 Once they reach the cafeteria, asking about the food is fine.

 Just make sure your student gives others a chance to get their questions answered, too.
 They probably aren’t the only student participating, so they need to give others the space to find out what they want to know.